nedaakbari/nedaakbari/README.md

 ![Banner](https://raw.githubusercontent.com/amxchang/amxchang/master/profileavatarbanner.png)

-I'm a high school student who lives in the United States.
-I'm learning how to code.
+I'm a student who is learning how to code.
 I love making and designing webpages with HTML and CSS (and possible JavaScript in the future).
 It's fun to code something that anyone on the web can easily see.
-I also enjoy programming in C++ and Python because they challenge me more.
-I love it when I can finally solve a difficult problem.
+I also enjoy programming in java and Python because they challenge me more.

-For my programming projects, I usually only upload to Github once I make significant progress.
-For markdown files, I make commits much more often.
-Feel free to create a pull request to contribute to any of my repositories.

 &nbsp;
 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> **About Me:**